SuperOfficeDocs/superoffice-docs/docs/onsite/requirements/index.md

 Windows 10 May 2019 Update comes with .NET 4.8 included.

-### Microsoft .NET v 4.7.1 required from SuperOffice 8.3 R04
+### Microsoft .NET 4.7.1 required from SuperOffice 8.3 R04

 This requirement applies to: